-All our employees enjoy benefits superior to those established by the Federal Labor Law.
-In addition, year after year we expand the portfolio of companies that sponsor benefits, services or articles of interest for our employees and their immediate families at prices that are accessible or lower than the market and with payment facilities, through the payroll system.
-Some of them are: life insurance, medical insurance, clinical laboratories, medical services, car insurance, gyms, transportation companies, airlines, restaurants, price clubs, among others.
-Moreover, all employees have parental permissions.
+We offer all our employees benefits that exceed those established by the Federal Labor Law.
+In addition, year after year we expand the portfolio of companies that provide benefits, services and/or articles of interest to our employees and their direct family members, at affordable or lower prices than those of the market, including gyms, hotels, travel agencies, restaurants, clinical laboratories, and others.
+It is noteworthy that many of these benefits have payment facilities through the payroll system, among which are: life insurance, medical insurance, medical services, car insurance, and others.

+It is important to mention that all employees have parental leave benefits.